ossf/ai-ml-security/README.md

 This group particpaites in collaborative research and peer organization engagement to explore the risks posed to individuals and organizations by LLMs and AI; such as data poisoning, privacy and secret leakage, prompt injection, licensing, adversarial attacks, and others alongside risks introduced through AI prompt guided development.

 This group leverages prior art in the AI/ML space,draws upon both security and AI/ML experts, and pursues collaboration with other communities (such as the CNCF's AI WG, LFAI & Data, AI Alliance, MLCommons, and many others) who are also seeking to research the risks presented by AL/ML to OSS in order to provide guidance, tooling, techniques, and capabilities to support open source projects and their adopters in securely integrating, using, detecting and defending against LLMs.

+## Vision

+We envision a world where AI developers and practitioners can easily identiy and use good practices to develop products using AI in a secure way.
+In this world, AI can produce code that is secure and AI usage in an application would not result in downgrading security guarantees.

+These guarantees extend over the entire lifecycle of the model, from data collection to using the model in production applications.

+The AI/ML security working group wants to serve as a central place to collate any recommendation for using AI securely ("security for AI") and using AI to improve security of other products ("AI for security").

 ## Scope